Skip to main content

 clawker firewall bypass --stop --agent dev

-Bypass mode flushes the container’s iptables rules, completely bypassing both DNS filtering and TLS inspection.
-A detached timer re-enables the firewall after the specified timeout.
+Bypass mode sets the eBPF bypass flag, completely bypassing both DNS filtering and TLS inspection.
+The flag auto-clears after the specified timeout, re-enabling the firewall.

 Bypass mode removes all network restrictions for the specified agent.
 Use it sparingly and with short timeouts.
 The agent has full internet access during a bypass.